 Is Your Reflection in The Mirror What Others See You?

 What you see yourself in the mirror is different from what others see you.
 As the mirror shows the inverted reflection of your image.
 But the word or people see you directly from different angles.
 So, the angle of seeing yourself in the mirror is different from how others see you.

-From the above discussion, its obvious mirrors are more accurate than cameras.
+From the above discussion, it’s obvious mirrors are more accurate than cameras.
 If we give 10/10 to a mirror image, the camera image deserves 6/10.
-If you look ugly on the camera it does not mean you are less attractive.
+If you look ugly in the camera it does not mean you are less attractive.

 Stop believing in-camera eyes.
-Be an eye-opener to other facts like lightning, camera functions and background impact.
-In contrast, mirror postage is free of cost that you can enjoy it daily.
+Be an eye-opener to other facts like lightning, camera functions, and background impact.
+In contrast, mirror postage is free of cost you can enjoy it daily.

 So, love yourself despite what the camera says about you!
 Neither camera is 100% accurate, nor is the mirror.
 That’s the end of the debate!
 Bye!